-If you are looking for a way to differentiate your social networking abilities or just a different way to showcase YOU, then consider these five tools.
+If you are looking for a way to differentiate your social networking abilities or just a different way to showcase YOU, then consider these five visual resumes.
 I am not suggesting they will work for everyone or should be used by everyone, nor do they replace the standard resume (yet).

 The other really nice thing about these tools is that you don’t need a lot of technical experience to set them up.
-They come with different layout options (easy to select) and walk you through the process of setting it up.
-You can also track stats on number of views, etc.
+And these are all free.
+Each comes with a different layout option (easy to select) and walk you through the process of setting it up.
+Some even include the ability to track how many people have viewed your profile (so you can see if it has the right key words and there is interest in your skills etc.)

 One-Stop Social Overviews